javieraviles/quarkus-github-flow/README.md

 - Make sure integration tests still work.
 Introduce some if needed.
 - Make sure the technial debt in Sonar is the same or better when your code is merged.

+## Database
+Locally, just for development purposes, an H2 database will be used.
+Once deployed, the application will use a *PostgreSQL* in Heroku.
+Connection details will get overriden as environment variables replaced in the `Dockerfile` CMD.

 ## Api docs
 Both [OpenAPI](https://quarkus-github-flow.herokuapp.com/openapi) and [Swagger-UI](https://quarkus-github-flow.herokuapp.com/swagger-ui) are available.